 Using methylated spirits, degrease the surface thoroughly and change cloths regularly, before filling defects and cracks in the surface with a suitable filler appropriately and in accordance with the manufacturer’s instructions, and allowing time to dry.

 Next, rub down the degreased and filled surface with a fine grade abrasive paper, removing all dust before priming areas with one full coat of Zinsser Cover Stain, and allow a minimum of 2 hours for the primer to dry (in normal conditions).

 Now the surface has been thoroughly cleaned and primed, it can be decorated with 2 full coats of Zinsser Perma-White Interior Paint.
 Apply in accordance with the manufacturer’s instructions and allow 2 hours minimum drying time between coats.

-The paint is available in Matt, Satin or Semi-Gloss finishes with more than 350+ colours available in RAL & BS ranges, meaning businesses, landlords and homeowners can easily match their branding and existing colour schemes without having to change the rest of the space – another money-saving and time-effective benefit to using Zinsser products to cover those unsightly nicotine stains.
+The paint is available in Matt, Satin or Semi-Gloss finishes with 4,000+ colours from RAL, NCS, and British Standard available in RAL & BS ranges, meaning businesses, landlords and homeowners can easily match their branding and existing colour schemes without having to change the rest of the space – another money-saving and time-effective benefit to using Zinsser products to cover those unsightly nicotine stains.